sanjeed5/quartz/content/index.md

 ### ✨ me in 30 seconds

-- semi-technical generalist. loves to build - [DM](https://x.com/sanjeed_i) if you'd like to build something together
+- semi-technical generalist. loves to build - [DM](https://x.com/sanjeed_i) if you have an idea you want to build
 - currently product at [stylumia.ai](http://stylumia.ai) (Retail AI Startup)
 - prev. product at [juno.finance](https://juno.finance/) (US Fintech).
     - launched multiple features end to end which helped increase crypto revenue by 50%